pneff93/cc-flink-lifecycle/README.md

 - **ResourceOwner** to topics with the prefix `orders` (assuming the SA owns the application).
 - **DeveloperWrite** to Transactional IDs with the prefix `_confluent-flink_`.

+Why Transactional ID?
+According to the [documentation](https://docs.confluent.io/cloud/current/flink/concepts/delivery-guarantees.html), Flink writes to Kafka using transactions by default.

 ## Step 2 - Develop the Statement

 Start by querying the topic and filtering for `orderunits > 5`.
 Use the following SQL statement: